Oswald Rishbeth

-Oswald Henry Theodore Rishbeth (né Rischbieth 1886, in Mount Gambier, South Australia – 1946) was an Australian geographer who was Professor and Chair of Geography at the University of Southampton, England.
+Oswald Henry Theodore Rishbeth (né Rischbieth) 1886 – 1946) was an Australian geographer who was Professor and Chair of Geography at the University of Southampton, England.
 He is considered a pioneer of academic geography in Britain.
 He was the husband of zoologist Kathleen Rishbeth.

 Early life and education

-Oswald Rishbeth was born Oswald Rischbieth in Mount Gambier, the son of a merchant from Hanover, Germany.
-His father was Heinrich Carl Rischbieth (1840-1921).
+Oswald Rishbeth was born Oswald Rischbieth in Mount Gambier, the son of a merchant from Hanover, German Empire.
+His father was Heinrich Carl Rischbieth (1840–1921).
 Oswald had five brothers and two sisters.

 In Mount Gambier, Rishbeth was taught classics by Hartley Williams.
-He continued his education at Kyre College in Adelaide (now Scotch College.)
+He continued his education at Kyre College in Adelaide (now Scotch College).
 In 1905, he won an essay contest in the Mount Gambier Caledonian Society Competition.

-After Kyre College, Rishbeth studied Classics at the University of Adelaide, obtaining a first-class honors B.A. in Classics in November 1909.
+After Kyre College, Rishbeth studied Classics at the University of Adelaide, obtaining a first-class honors BA in Classics in November 1909.

 While in Adelaide, Rishbeth taught at Adelaide High School during 1910.
 He obtained a Rhodes Scholarship to the University of Oxford, where he studied classics and geography at Merton College.
-At Oxford he was "made an honorary Post-Master (i.e., scholar) of his college," a position that "ranks as one of some prominence in the college and college life of Oxford", and was elected to the Jowett Society, a philosophical discussion forum.
+At Oxford, he was "made an honorary Post-Master (i.e., scholar) of his college," a position that "ranks as one of some prominence in the college and college life of Oxford", and was elected to the Jowett Society, a philosophical discussion forum.
 At Oxford he may have attended lectures by archeologist John Myres, then the Wykeham Professor of Ancient History.

-He had intended to continue studying for a Ph.D. in Germany, but could not as a result of the war.
+He had intended to continue studying for a PhD in Germany, but could not as a result of World War 1.

 Military service

-During World War I, Rishbeth served as an Intelligence Officer in Diplomatic Corps of the British Army, anglicizing his name to Rishbeth.
-He was posted to the Aegean Sea and was "involved in operations in and around the Dodecanese."
-Having studied Greek at Adelaide, during the war he was "a member of the British delegation which went to Athens to endeavor to induce King Constantine to join with the allies."
-As a result, in 1918 he was awarded the order of the Knight of the Savior of the Greek Nation, "in recognition of his services there."
+During World War 1, Rishbeth served as an intelligence officer in Diplomatic Corps of the British Army, anglicizing his name to Rishbeth.
+He was posted to the Aegean Sea and was "involved in operations in and around the Dodecanese".
+Having studied Greek at Adelaide, during the war he was "a member of the British delegation which went to Athens to endeavor to induce King Constantine to join with the allies".
+As a result, in 1918 he was awarded the order of the Knight of the Savior of the Greek Nation, "in recognition of his services there".

 The war provided Rishbeth's introduction to geography and his move away from classics.
-Rishbeth had been involved in the Geographical Section of the Naval Intelligence Division of the Admiralty, writing "geographical handbooks on various parts of the world."
-Variants of these handbooks were also used in World War II.
+Rishbeth had been involved in the Geographical Section of the Naval Intelligence Division of the Admiralty, writing "geographical handbooks on various parts of the world".
+Variants of these handbooks were also used in World War 2.